schw4rzlicht/twitch2ma/README.md

 ### Locking commands and parameters

 `twitch2ma` can receive sACN to temporarily lock commands.
 This is done by the `sacn` configuration options.
-If configured, `twitch2ma` listens to the respective universe/channel combination and locks configured command or parameter when the channel value drops below 100%.
+If configured, `twitch2ma` listens to the respective universe/channel combination and locks configured commands and parameters when the channel value drops below 100%.
 This allows for a more flexible way of allowing or denying viewers' input.

 Additionally a `lockMessage` can be configured which is sent to Twitch chat when viewers try to execute a locked command/parameters.